This may be one of the hardest pieces I’ve yet to write. And this piece isn’t just for you, dear reader, but this piece is for me as well.

 My focal point isn’t on me or my wants as much as it is on God’s wants and His will for my life.
 Because of this, it’s easier to turn away from these pieces of media, even if other Christians have no issues with it.

 His Spirit will convict us, and He will continue to convict us till we give it up.
 And the more we shed away from this world, the more sanctified we become.

 He cleanses us from the inside out for a reason.
 The moments we struggle by ourselves.
 The sins, the fears, and the hardships no one else understands, He does.

 The phrase, “God won’t give you anything you can’t handle,” relates to temptation, not a hardship.
 Check it out.

 (NLT) 1 Corinthians 10:13, “The temptations in your life are no different from what others experience.
 And God is faithful.
 He will not allow the temptation to be more than you can stand.
 When you are tempted, He will show you a way out so that you can endure.”

 The key point of this is self-will.
 Our own choice.
 Whatever we struggle with, we have the option to give it to God.
 We have the choice to focus on Him.
-Be it in worshipping Him through songs, talking to Him in prayer, and/or reading His word.
+Be it in worshipping Him through songs, talking to Him in prayer, reading His word, and obeying Him!
 All of these things are about putting the focal point away from our wants and putting the spotlight on Christ.

 (NLT) Romans 6:13, “Do not let any part of your body become an instrument of evil to serve sin.
 Instead, give yourselves completely to God, for you were dead, but now you have new life.
 So use your whole body as an instrument to do what is right for the glory of God.”

-We need to turn our desire from self pleasure to desiring direction from God.
-I believe this is how we find out about the true desires of our heart.
+We need to turn our desire from self-pleasure to desiring direction from God and His word.
+I believe this is how we find out about the true desires of our heart (John 15).
 It isn’t the desires of our flesh.

 (NIV) Psalms 37:04, “Take delight in the LORD, and He will give you the desires of your heart.”